jpleet/nba-factory/README.md

 ### More Cases

-There are lots of possibilities to explore with this framework, like: predicting the best trio, or lineup; finding who'd best fill a roster spot; examining the latent variables in the FMs; correlating individual PPP with team success; better investigating the training parameters; or projecting players from seasonal PPP values (I'm thinking [CARMELO](https://projects.fivethirtyeight.com/carmelo/) with this framework).
+There are lots of possibilities to explore with this framework, like:
+- predicting the best trio, or lineup
+- finding who'd best fill a lineup spot
+- examining the latent variables in the FMs
+- correlating individual PPP with team success
+- better investigating the training parameters
+- projecting players from seasonal PPP values (I'm thinking [CARMELO](https://projects.fivethirtyeight.com/carmelo/) with this framework).
+- etc. . .

 ## Some Technical Details